 A major newspaper once told of a seven-year-old girl who knocked an electrical fence off her mother’s ankle as she lay dying.
 As she was saving her mother, the wire touched the girl’s arm and knocked her to the ground.
 When she landed, her head fell on top of the wire, completing the circuit.
 She was electrocuted.
 She died in her mother’s place.
 Christ died in our place.
 That is why on the cross He could exclaim, “It is finished!”
 (John 19:30) Our sins were paid in full by His death on our behalf and God could now pardon us instead of punishing us.
 Through simple faith in Him as our only way to God, we receive His free gift of eternal life.

 Had Christ stayed in the grave, there would be no hope for any of us.
 The Bible readily admits that.
 We are told, “If Christ is not risen… you are still in your sins!”
 (I Corinthians 15:17) The gospel centers on an empty grave.
 How could a person who has not conquered that grave Himself help us conquer it?
 Because He arose, He could say to us, “Because I live, you will live also.”
 (John 14:19) Many religions can point to the grave of their founder.
 That grave contains a body.
 Should the grave be opened, that body is still there.
 The third day after He was crucified, Christ’s grave was empty.
 The body was nowhere to be found.

 Nobody has expressed it any better than Thomas Arnold, author of a three-volume history of Rome and appointed to the Chair of Modern History of Oxford.
 He once said, “I know of no one fact in the history of mankind which is proved by better and fuller evidence of every sort to the understanding of a fair inquirer than that Christ died and rose again from the dead.”
-The proof behind the resurrection is greater than the proof behind any other fact in history.
+The proof behind the resurrection is simply astounding.